-In the sector of study and management of Historical and Cultural Heritage, the themes of conservation and restoration have a strong and prominent role: Cultural Heritage preservation is our responsibility.
-Urban artefacts, ecclesiastical artworks, public institution furniture or museum artefacts need proper preservation, conservation and evaluation strategies.
-Despite these clear needs, art historians and technicians working in this sector sometimes do not receive, as part of their academic education and training, adequate instruments for a correct interpretation of a work of art’s state of deterioration or risk factors.
-They are often not well instructed about the most proper procedures for artwork maintenance and conservation and to coordinate the restoration process including the documentation of the work and producing reports on the results.
+In the sector of the management of artl heritage in museums, the themes of conservation and restoration have a strong and prominent role: the heritage we are bound to preserve needs proper preservation measures as a first and essential step towards promotion strategies.
+Despite these clear needs, art historians and technicians working in this sector sometimes do not receive, as part of their academic education and training, adequate information for a correct interpretation of a work of art’s state of deterioration or risk factors in order to launch proper procedures for artwork maintenance and conservation and to coordinate the restoration process including the documentation of the work and producing reports on the results.
 Clear teaching is also lacking on the understanding and interpretation of the role of museums as places that protect heritage as well as play a vital part in research, growth and cultural and social development.

 The professional profile defined by this course is that of a manager with a high level of cultural experience and with good specific knowledge which covers various types of art skills and resources such as history of museums and related problems in terms of management and organisation, including staff and human resources management and information skills and technologies.
 Students will also be able to recognise and evaluate cultural heritage artworks, to consider the possibility of launching conservation and restoration campaigns, to choose and identify the exhibition premises and the most appropriate exhibition plans, to choose the right type of artwork allocation and movement, to examine all the risks connected to the artefacts’ construction materials and to determine the necessary choices for preserving artworks and programmed maintenance respecting current sector laws and regulations.